-Why is this 'Big Move' essential for Transit Oriented Communities unities Challenges xisting local businesses and incubate micro enterprises such arts.
-Existing pedestrian under crossing below the railroad tracks is perceived as a safety issue. afer pedestrian crossings and higher quality bicycle facilities /alking and biking more comfortable for all users.
-El Camino Real, Coleman Avenue, and the Caltrain Rail Corridor are still major barriers to non-auto mobility. placemaking and the design of the public realm. on local organizations, artists and citizens to customize their loods in a way that reflects civic and cultural heritage. her mobility initiatives such as a motorized trolley which would residents aging in place.
-Franklin Street as an art corridor, with stronger connections to n.
+Support existing local businesses and incubate micro enterprises such as food carts.
+Existing pedestrian under crossing below the railroad tracks is perceived as a safety issue.
+Provide safer pedestrian crossings and higher quality bicycle facilities to make walking and biking more comfortable for all users.
+El Camino Real, Coleman Avenue, and the Caltrain Rail Corridor are still major barriers to non-auto mobility.